 |What BlackRock Is Worth|

 Market capitalization is determined by the total dollar value of a company’s outstanding shares, which helps investors determine the relative size of a company.
-BlackRock’s market cap range — with a 52-week high of $95.2 billion and a low of $65.4 billion — reflects how the market as a whole values the company, and investor differences mean the value is in contention.
-Although some prospective investors might not feel comfortable putting their money in a company with big market cap range, they should also note the sheer amount of money flowing in and out of BlackRock versus the approximately $30 billion difference.
+BlackRock’s market cap fluctuates with its share price, which ranged from a low of $670.28 to a high of $973.16 over the last year.
+Although some prospective investors might not feel comfortable putting their money in a company with a big market cap range, they should keep in mind the sheer amount of money flowing in and out of BlackRock.

 Market caps offer one view of what the market values a company at, but that value is also susceptible to change due to external market forces and investors fighting over the value of shares.
 In an effort to bypass market volatility, the GOBankingRates Evaluation calculates a company’s net worth based on recent annual reports of income and profit, while also taking into consideration its assets and liabilities.